Extrusion Machining - Learn About Extrusion Machining Centers

 Extrusion machining is MODIG’s expertise.
-We have developed and produced extrusion machines for more than 30 years and done over 30,000 time-studies and surveys.
+We have developed and produced extrusion machining centers for more than 30 years and done over 30,000 time-studies and surveys.
 The MODIG extrusion machining solutions, an awarded design, became the first choice of top-performing machine shops.
 We know the requirements placed on extrusion machines today and what is needed to achieve a higher productivity.
 On this page, you can take part in our knowledge about extrusion machining.
 You get a background in extrusion as a manufacturing method and how a machine works while presenting our unique machine solutions for extrusion parts.
 Learn more about our innovative and high-quality HHV machining options!

-What is an extrusion machine?
+What is an extrusion machining center?

 The extrusion process

-Extrusions in one setup
+Extrusion machining in one setup

 Extrusion machining is used today in many industries because it is both surprisingly cost-effective and time-efficient for the right parts.
 The automotive industry has been using extrusion solutions for many years.
 In particular, the manufacturers of Electric Vehicles require this type of machine to manufacture parts and components, such as battery trays, battery enclosures, and much more.
 The aerospace industry has also benefited from the advantages of extrusion.
 Aluminum Extrusion has also become increasingly common in construction due to its high strength-to-weight ratio and cost advantages.
 In addition to commercial applications, the Extrusion Machining industry has discovered several other industries that make extensive use of the extrusion process.